devKOfori/clustering-Methods/README.md

 **Project Objectives**

-1. Select your favorite programming language and implement clustering tool that is capable of reading any text data from this page: http://cs.uef.fi/sipu/datasets/, and output clustering result in two output files: centroid.txt and partition.txt.
+1. Implement clustering tool (using Python) that is capable of reading any text data from this page: http://cs.uef.fi/sipu/datasets/, and output clustering result in two output files: centroid.txt and partition.txt.
 2. Implement dummy clustering algorithm that selects k (user givenparameter) random data points and